interuss/automated_testing_interfaces/rid/README.md

 In this diagram, the Service Provider system under test is encompassed by the dotted red line.
-Each Service Provider USS wishing to use the automated testing system built with the interfaces in this folder would implement a **test data injector** tailored to their individual system.
+Each Service Provider USS wishing to use the automated testing system built with the interfaces in this folder would provide a **test data injector** tailored to their individual system.
 The automated test driver would create a test by providing a set of test data for each participating SP USS to inject into their system via the blue lines at the bottom of the diagram